samanthashleyrose/E-commerce-Back-End/README.md

 In order to use the E-commerce-Back-End Application, it is necessary to have a code editor, such as Visual Studio Code (VSCode).

 1. Begin by installing Node.js and MySQL on your computer's terminal/command-line.
-For detailed installation instructions, vist <a href="https://nodejs.org/en/">Node.js.org</a> and <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Downloads</a>
+For detailed installation instructions, visit <a href="https://nodejs.org/en/">Node.js.org</a> and <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Downloads</a>

 2. Initiate the cloning process from the GitHub repository by selecting "Code."
 Copy the SSH link then execute the `git clone <paste SSH link>` command in your terminal/command-line.
 Next, open the cloned project in your preferred code editor.